-The following policies apply generally to renewable energy facilities within the Oregon Territorial Sea, and establish the guiding principles for the implementation requirements listed in section B. When making decisions to authorize the siting, development, operation, and decommissioning of renewable energy facilities within the territorial sea, state and federal agencies shall3:
+The following policies apply generally to renewable energy facilities within the Oregon Territorial Sea, and establish the guiding principles for the implementation requirements listed in section B. When making decisions to authorize the siting, development, operation, and decommissioning of renewable energy facilities within the territorial sea, state and federal agencies shall4:

 a.
-Maintain and protect renewable marine resources (i.e. living marine organisms), ecosystem integrity, marine habitat and areas important to fisheries from adverse effects that may be caused by the installation or operation or removal of renewable energy facility by requiring that such actions:
+Maintain and protect renewable marine resources (i.e. living marine organisms), ecosystem integrity, marine habitat and areas important to fisheries from adverse effects that may be caused by the installation or operation or removal of renewable energy facility by requiring that such development or operation:

 1.)
-Avoid adverse effects to the integrity, diversity, stability and complexity of the marine ecosystem and coastal communities, and give first priority to the conservation and use of renewable marine resources;
+Avoid adverse effects to the integrity, diversity, stability and complexity of the marine ecosystem and coastal communities, and give priority to the conservation and use of renewable marine resources as a first priority;